HanineBgr/LifeLink_Backend/README.md

 LifeLink Backend is the backbone of the **LifeLink** app, offering powerful APIs and services that facilitate secure and seamless communication between users (patients, doctors, and healthcare providers).
 The app enhances access to healthcare services through mobile technologies.

-The **LifeLink Backend** enables:
-- User authentication and role management
-- Managing medical data securely
-- Communication between patients and doctors via messages or updates
-- Scheduling appointments and reminders
-- Integration with third-party services like health data APIs

 ## Technologies Used 🛠️

 - **Node.js** - Backend runtime environment